 Basic knowledge of disease transmission and the proper use of infection control procedures are needed when caring for a patient with tuberculosis.
 The important points for the direct care staff to remember are that tuberculosis is transmitted by the respiratory route, there is no risk if developing tuberculosis if proper infection control techniques correctly and consistently, and caring for a patient who has tuberculosis requires the practice of standard precautions, use of an N95 respirator correctly and consistently, and understanding and observing respiratory isolation techniques.

 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Identify the infection control procedures that should be used when providing patient care for someone who has tuberculosis.
+- Describe infection control procedures that are used for patients who have tuberculosis.